The Internet can be a wonderful place to socialise, learn, and have fun. It can also be a dangerous place where cybercriminals pursue their victims.

 Longer passwords are always better because they're harder to crack.
 Use a password manager like the free and open-source KeePass to generate strong passwords for you and safely track them.

-Also called multi-factor authentication (MFA), turning on 2FA is one of the best steps you can take to keep your accounts secure.
+Also called two-factor authentication (2FA), turning on MFA is one of the best steps you can take to keep your accounts secure.

 This means that anyone who wants to login to your accounts has to both know your password and provide a one-time code.
 You can manage your codes using an app like Authy or Google Authenticator.